snowasnow/clashX/README.md

 ### Change your status menu icon

-  Place your icon file in the `~/.config/clash/menuImage.png`  then restart ClashX
+  Place your icon file in the `~/.config/clash/menuImage.png`  then restart ClashX.

 ### Change default system ignore list.